Dubzyy/netmap/README.md

    - Linux: `eth0`, `bond0`, `ens192`
 4. Set bandwidth capacity in Mbps (e.g., `1000` for 1 Gbps, `10000` for 10 Gbps)
 5. Click **"Create Link"**
+6. **Link appears instantly in all open browser tabs!**

 ### Editing Devices and Links
 1. Click on any device or link to view details in the info panel
 2. Click the **"✏️ Edit"** button
 3. Modify any fields (except device type cannot change after creation)
 4. Click **"Save Changes"**
+5. **Changes broadcast to all users in real-time**

 ### Deleting Resources
 1. Click on the device or link to select it
 2. Click **"🗑️ Delete"** button in the info panel
 3. Confirm deletion in the dialog
 4. All connected links will be removed if you delete a device
+5. **Deletion syncs instantly across all clients**

+### Real-Time Updates

+**WebSocket Features:**
+- ✅ **Instant Topology Changes** - Create/edit/delete syncs across all clients immediately
+- ✅ **Connection Indicator** - Refresh button opacity shows WebSocket status
+- ✅ **Auto-Reconnect** - Automatically reconnects if connection drops
+- ✅ **HTTP Fallback** - Uses standard HTTP if WebSocket unavailable

+**How to verify WebSocket is working:**
+1. Open NetMap in two browser tabs side-by-side
+2. Add/edit/delete a device in one tab
+3. Watch it appear/update/disappear instantly in the other tab (no refresh needed!)
+4. Browser console (F12) shows: `WebSocket connected`

 ### Viewing Real-Time Metrics